Nikolas V. Chugay.,* and Quang Quach, M.D. *

 Introduction: Pectoral implants have been used to improve chest wall deformities, pectus excavatum, and Poland’s syndrome.
 We have implants bilateral pectoral prosthesis mainly to augment muscular inadequacy of the chest wall as well as to correct deformities.

-Materials and Methods: Since 1995, 16 males patients have receive pectoral implants.
-Fourteen patients has muscular inadequacy, 1 patient had Poland’s syndrome, and 1 patient had a small right pectoralis major muscle (probably from fuste Poland’s syndrome).
+Materials and Methods: Since 1995, 16 males patients have received pectoral implants.
+Fourteen patients have muscular inadequacy, 1 patient had Poland’s syndrome, and 1 patient had a small right pectoralis major muscle (probably from fuste Poland’s syndrome).

 Results: Most patients (14 of 16) developed temporary numbness of the upper inner arms that lasted up to 3 months.
 There were no other complications.
 One patient considered having larger implants but has not decided whether o undergo replacement as yet.*

 *INDIVIDUAL RESULTS WILL VARY.
 THESE RESULTS DO NOT CONSTITUTE A PROMISE OR REPRESENTATION OF ANY PARTICULAR OUTCOME OR EXPERIENCE.